CLEPyLadies/pyladies-official/content/pages/essential_info.md

 specifically in and around Northeast Ohio.
 We are a local chapter of the global Pyladies organization.

+PyLadies is an inclusive community centered around the Python programming language.
+Our focus is on promoting diversity, growth, and camaraderie in that space.
+Whether you're new to programming or deep into your coding career, there's room for you in Cleveland PyLadies.

 Our commitment to remote participation:

 We understand that work schedules, motherhood, transportation,